AdrianFR99/Raider-of-the-Lost-World/README.md

 [Download the game here](https://github.com/AdrianFR99/Raider-of-the-Lost-World/releases/download/v0.5/Raiders_of_the_Lost_World.zip)

 Unzip the folder from the zip and execute the .exe.
-You can also chck the previous releases of th egame under our Release section from the repository.
+You can also check the previous releases of the game under our Release section from the repository.

 ### Gameplay